skandertrifa/URL-Shortener/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

 ## Description of the project
-This project was built with [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository. the project is url shortenning webservice which you give a long url and get the short one that redirect you to the original.
+This project was built with [Nest](https://github.com/nestjs/nest) framework TypeScript. the project is url shortenning webservice which you give a long url and get the short one that redirect you to the original.

 ## Installation